 The Office for Human Research Protections (OHRP) has recognized benefits in using a single IRB to review protocols on behalf of two or more institutions engaged in the same multisite research.
 In an April 30, 2010 letter, OHRP stated that it hopes that sponsors, institutions, institutional review boards (IRB), and clinical investigators involved in multicenter clinical research will consider the use of a single central IRB... especially if using centralized review could improve the efficacy of IRB review.
 Also, as of January 25th, 2018, multi-site studies funded by NIH will require single IRB review.
-Additionally, the New Common Rule, which is supposed to go into effect in January 2019, indicates that as of January 19, 2020.
-In order to ensure compliance with this mandate, UW-Madison will begin requiring single IRB review will be required for multi-site studies conducting the same research protocol.
+Additionally, the Revised Common Rule, will require single IRB review for all non-exempt federally supported multi-site studies as of January 19, 2020.
+In order to ensure compliance with this mandate, UW-Madison will begin requiring single IRB review as of July 1, 2019.
+Please contact the ED/SBS IRB Office with questions.

 Award Set-up in RSP When a Deferral Has Been Made

 No funds for grants which support human subjects research may be released by RSP until RSP has obtained documentation that the human subjects research project has received approval.